argonne-lcf/AIaccelerators-SC22-tutorial/cerebras/readme.md

     </details>

     * **Note** :
     The original config file is `configs/params_bert_large_msl128.yaml` which should be used when the machine is not busy post tutorial.
-This will take approximately `#todo` minutes to run.
+This will take approximately `#todo` minutes to run. `configs/params_bert_large_msl128_fast.yaml` trains BERT large for only 100 steps and it does not save any checkpoints.

   <!-- * **Run scripts on CPU:**
    `csrun_cpu` is used to run a cpu-only job on one or more worker nodes.